Santo Cazzati, Di Cousens, Ela Fornalska, George O'Hara, Brendan Bonsack and Carmen Main.

 Spoken Word is a half hour program dedicated to poetry and performance.
 We provide a grassroots platform on 3CR for the poetry community, making connection between live performance, printed literature and radio listeners.
 Our guests are contemporary poets who read and discuss their works.
 Spoken Word is inherently eclectic and gives voice to diverse forms of poetic expression.

 The inaugural broadcast of 3CR’s Spoken Word was on Thursday 21 May 2009.
 The original team of presenters was Rhonda Jankovic, Santo Cazzati, Peter Goodyear and Gerard Watkins.
-Peter and Gerard have since moved on but have forever left their contributions to Spoken Word.
+Peter and Gerard moved on early in the life of the programme but have forever left their contributions to Spoken Word.
 The beautiful voice of Gerard Watkins can still be heard in the introduction of the program over the classic bossa nova track Mojave by Antonio Carlos Jobim.
+Spoken Word was deprived of the devoted and meticulous work of its founder Rhonda by her untimely and early death in 2012 (see obituary below).

 We invite you to join us and our guests every Thursday at 9 in the morning to enjoy exciting, insightful and interesting poetic works on Spoken Word.

 “Spoken Word is an inspirational forum, showcasing many styles and forms of poetry, voiced by Australian poets from diverse backgrounds.
 The programme has an international audience and I am delighted to be included, both as a member of such an audience and as a performing poet.”
 Avril Bradley

 “A wonderful opportunity to present my poetry in dialogue with a fellow poet and empathetic interviewer.”
 Marietta Elliott-Kleerkoper

 “I have read my poetry on local radio before, but the Spoken Word program was a unique opportunity to discuss my poetic process in some depth and to present a range of poems.
 I have really enjoyed hearing other interviews where the same careful and thoughtful style towards the poet allows their many sides to shine.
 But perhaps its most valuable function is to take the pleasure and liveliness of this art form to an audience who may never get to a live performance.”
 Susan Fealy